SysBioChalmers/RAVEN/testing/function_tests/README.md

 - `t<Folder>.m` — one class per source folder; each test method exercises a function's main path, favouring structural invariants (counts, membership, round-trips, idempotence) over brittle golden values.
+- `tScoringEquivalence.m` — the exception to one-class-per-folder: it compares
+  `scoreModel` against `scoreComplexModel` to pin the settings under which one reproduces the other, and the behaviours that differ regardless of settings.

 ## Skipped tests